How do I sign up for LaunchDarkly Developer (free) and create my first feature flag?

 - Unlimited seats

-- Developer (Free): Best for solo developers or small teams needing runtime feature flags, basic experimentation, and observability to control releases without procurement overhead.
+- Developer (Free): Best for individual developers or small teams needing feature flags, basic experimentation, and observability for a single project.

 Frequently Asked Questions